datamindedacademy/azure_devops_course_exercises/exercises/yaml_pipelines/2_PYTHON_PACKAGE.md

 `poetry run twine upload -r $(MYOWNORIGINALNAME) --config-file $(PYPIRC_PATH) dist/*.whl`

 ### Caching
 We saw that installing the lots od dependencies again and again, might have som impact on performance.
 Make sure that we cache our virtual environment.

-For this you will need to use google a bit
+For this you will need to use google a bit.